gvwilson/sdxpy/src/archive/index.md

 they will both see that there isn't a file (yet) with the current timestamp, so they will both try to create the first one.
-Ensuring that multi-file updates are [%g atomic_operation "atomic operations" %] (i.e., that they always behave a single indivisible step) is a hard problem;
+Ensuring that multi-file updates are [%g atomic_operation "atomic operations" %] (i.e., that they always appear to be a single indivisible step) is a hard problem;
 [%g file_locking "file locking" %] is a common approach, but complete solutions are out of the scope of this book.